zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 | Key type       | This is the type of token that is entered in the API key field.
 For Azure OpenAI, two types of keys are currently supported: Microsoft Entra token and API key. <br />For details on how to generate a Microsoft Entra access token, see [How to Configure Azure OpenAI Service with Managed Identities](https://learn.microsoft.com/en-gb/azure/ai-services/openai/how-to/managed-identity).
 Alternatively, if your organization allows it, you could use the Azure `api-key` authentication mechanism.
 For details on how to obtain an API key, see the [Obtaining Azure OpenAI API keys](#azure-api-keys) section below.
 For more information, see the [Technical Reference](#technical-reference) section. |
 | Token / API key        | This is the access token to authorize your API call.         |

-{{% alert color="info" %}}
-For the Azure OpenAI configuration, each model needs a separate deployment so that it can be used.
-In order to benefit from multiple supported operations in your Mendix app, you need to create multiple configuration objects—one for every deployed model.
-For details, see the [Azure OpenAI Service REST API reference](https://learn.microsoft.com/en-gb/azure/ai-services/openai/reference).
-{{% /alert %}}

 ##### Obtaining the Azure OpenAI Resource Name {#azure-resource-name}

 1. Go to the [Azure OpenAI portal](https://oai.azure.com/) and sign in.